calculix/cae/README.md

 - CAE comes with the latest CGX and CCX compiled for both Linux and Windows.

 - INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated with CCX.
+Robust INP importer algorithm is tested on over 20 000 INP files, including Abaqus models ([see log](src/importer.log)).

 - Official [HTML documentation](doc) is natively integrated into the keyword edit dialogs (Help button).